ryansteed/oat-analysis/README.md

 3. Run `python clean.py pivot data/airtable.csv`.
 This endpoint explodes the `Taxonomy` field into three levels, cleans the data, and joins in Github and Crunchbase data.
 Cleaned output is stored in `output/airtable_for_pivot.csv`.

 ### Github data
-Add your Github personal access token to `secrets.json`.
+Add your Github personal access token to `secrets.json`, with permission to read public repositories.
 The file should look like this:
 ```json
 {
     "github_token": "YOUR_TOKEN"